 The UMIDIGI Power is a fantastic value, offering just about all the phone you are likely to ever need at a fraction of the cost of competing models.
 The large battery can withstand nearly two days of average use before needing to be recharged and it can be juiced to maximum in just two hours.
 It has facial recognition software and fingerprint identification for fast and secure unlocking and comes with a minimum of 64GB of hard drive space, which can be expanded to a whopping 256GB.
 The rear-facing 16MP camera delivers stunning photo clarity and the front-facing 5MP camera is great for selfies on the quick, despite lacking a flash.
 The large and crisp 6.3” screen is also a selling point, as is the ability to load two SIM cards at once.

 The phone does come with a one year US warranty, but the product is GSM only and is not compatible with several major US carriers, such as Verizon.
+Speaking of Verizon, read the best Verizon smartphones.
 This is offset, however, by it being functional in nearly every global market, making it a great phone to take on your next trip abroad.
 It even comes with a screen protector and case, further increasing its value.

 #6 ZTE BLADE Z MAX Z982 – Best for Selfies (GSM)WHY WE LIKE IT: The ZTE BLADE Z MAX Z982 is a neat little phone, with a 6.0” full HD 1080 x 1920 display, dual rear-facing cameras, clocking in at 16MP and 2MP respectively, combining to create unrivaled image depth.
 The front-facing 8MP camera is also of a much higher quality than the competition, making this one heck of a phone for taking selfies.